Go-Pomegranate/mail-service-api/README.md

 # mail-service-api
 This is mail service which combine two 3th party APIs for sending mails via net - sendGrid and mailGun.
-Main purpose of that service is of course sending mails.
+Main purpose of that service is to create services from those API's and jump between them in case of the failover.

 # Getting Started